 They would also consider the time it would take to get past your defenses.
 The two main points of entry is your doors and windows, but it’s the windows that are often overlooked.
 Most doors nowadays are properly secure with at least 2 layers of protection (doorknob/lever paired with a deadbolt).
 However, a rickety door with an old-looking doorknob or padlock looks irresistibly tempting for a passing burglar.

 As much as they hate to be seen, they don’t want making any noise either.
 Burglar alarms never gets old because they proved to be an effective deterrent to burglars and trespassers.
 Good quality security systems will often feature a burglar alarm or two-way audio to scare them off.
+You should also consider installing a smart doorbell camera.
 Or if you’re a pet lover, consider having a guard dog at home.
 Most burglars won’t sweat it and they would simply skip your house if you have them.

 Keep an eye on people who steps in.